Blog Layout

 • Standout Skill

-After your short introductory paragraph, it is time to get into the meat of this cover letter.
-The next paragraph should be why you are the absolute perfect person for this job.
+After your short introductory paragraph; the next paragraphs are the meat of this cover letter and should highlight why you are the perfect person for this job.
 Try to use keywords taken directly from the job description to explain why your previous experiences make you a great candidate for this position.
-List the programs you have mastered, the projects you have worked on, and experiences that are relevant to the job.
-For example, if the job requires you to manage a team- talk about how you have handled managing a team of people in your past.

 Be sure to include concrete metrics that highlight your success.
 These are concrete numbers that you present from your previous work.
-Talking about your skills is great, but data adds an extra ounce of professionalism to your cover letter.
-Examples of data to include in your metrics are:
+Talking about your skills is great, but data adds an extra ounce of professionalism and measurable impact to your cover letter, helps both hiring managers and ATS systems recognize whether you are a fit.

 • Project Name